neherlab/pangraph/docs/docs/pypangraph/t08-interesting-junction.md

 ## Extracting the junction sequences

-It is often very useful for further downsream analysis, to be able to extract and further process the nucleotide sequences of a junction.

-The `sequences()` method in Pypangraph has been devised for this.
-It returns one `Bio.SeqRecord` per isolate, spanning **left flank + accessory center + right flank**.
-All sequences are co-oriented to the canonical edge direction, so that no further inversion is necessary.
+For further downstream analysis you often want the nucleotide sequence of a junction.
+The `sequences()` method returns one `Bio.SeqRecord` per isolate, spanning **left flank + accessory center + right flank**, all co-oriented to the canonical edge direction so that no further inversion is necessary.

 ```python
 records = junctions.sequences(edge)